-Additional information on the Port's long-term debt activity may be found in Note 5 of this report and in the supplementary section "Information for Bondholders."
+Additional information on the Port's long-term debt activity may be found in Note 5 of this report.

 The Port requests bond ratings prior to issuing debt.
 Moody's and Standard & Poor's rated the Port's debt as follows: